ton-blockchain/mytonctrl/README.md

 ```sh
 tail -f ~/.local/share/mytoncore/mytoncore.log
 ```
-Go to the console, enter help and wait until the parameter "Time difference" is in the range from -1 to -10 Now your node is synchronized!
+Go to the console, enter `help` and wait until the parameter "Time difference" will be in the range of -1 to -10.
+Now your node is synchronized!

-1. Creating and activating a wallet
+### Creating and activating a wallet

 `MytonCtrl` automatically creates a wallet for your validator during installation.
 Type `wl` to display a list of wallets.